shamilton1/ML-Development-Stack-From-Xilinx/labs/tsc_part1.md

 # Part 1 - Image Classification with Python APIs
-In the first part, you will run through the [Batch Classification example][], using the xfDNN Python APIs.
+In Part 1, you will run through the [Batch Classification example][], using the xfDNN Python APIs.

 Directory overview of this tutorial: